intel/zephyr.js/docs/ocf.md

 is only defined on Zephyr boards with BLE capabilities (e.g. Arduino 101).

-The `address` parameter should be a MAC address string in the format `XX:XX:XX:XX:XX:X` where each character is in HEX format (0-9, A-F).
+The `address` parameter should be a MAC address string in the format `XX:XX:XX:XX:XX:XX` where each character is in HEX format (0-9, A-F).

 ### OCFServer.register
 `Promise<OCFResource> register(ResourceInit init);`